-On 14th September 2019, new requirements for authenticating online payments will be introduced in Europe as part of the second Payment Services Directive (PSD2).
+New requirements for authenticating online payments have been introduced in Europe as part of the second Payment Services Directive (PSD2).

 The issues with SMS codes